-WASHINGTON, July 9, 2019 — The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) is announcing the latest plans to combat the Asian longhorned beetle (ALB).
-APHIS and its partners are making steady progress towards eliminating this destructive tree pest from the United States.
+WASHINGTON, May 26, 2022 — The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) is announcing its plans for combatting the Asian longhorned beetle (ALB) infestations in Massachusetts, New York, Ohio, and South Carolina in 2022.
+Every year, APHIS evaluates and determines the most effective options to achieve ALB eradication and eliminate the pest from the United States.

-If you live in an ALB quarantined area, you can help by:
+People who live in an ALB-quarantined area can help by:

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.